OCD and Anxiety

 Depression and other Mood Disorders

 An article (link is external)published by National Public Radio(link is external) (NPR) discusses a study based in the United Kingdom that researched two online programs that were created to treat depression.
 The results showed that the programs were ineffective, mostly because the patients weren’t likely to keep up with the program or remain engaged.
 The article goes on to suggest that face-to-face, traditional psychotherapy should be the method of choice for consumers.
 At the same time, other recent blogs and articles claim that online therapy is becoming more desirable among patients.
 So what should you believe?
-Bradley Riemann, PhD, clinical director of the OCD Center and cognitive behavioral therapy (CBT) services at Rogers Memorial Hospital—Oconomowoc, explains how there are two sides to every coin.
+Bradley Riemann, PhD, clinical director of the OCD Center and cognitive behavioral therapy (CBT) services at Rogers Behavioral Health—Oconomowoc, explains how there are two sides to every coin.